-- 5. Observe the Self Test When you power on the access point, verify that the PWR indicator stops flashing and remains on, and that the other indicators start functioning as described under "LED Indicators" on page 1-3.
+- 4. Observe the Self Test When you power on the access point, verify that the PWR indicator stops flashing and remains on, and that the other indicators start functioning as described under "LED Indicators" on page 1-3.
 If the PWR LED does not stop flashing, the self test has not completed correctly.
-Refer to "Troubleshooting" on page A-1. - 6.
+Refer to "Troubleshooting" on page A-1. - 5.
 Connect the Ethernet Cable The access point can be wired to a 10/100 Mbps Ethernet through a network device such as a hub or a switch.
 Connect your network to the RJ-45 port on the back panel with category 3, 4, or 5 UTP Ethernet cable.
 When the access point and the connected device are powered on, the Ethernet Link LED should light indicating a valid network connection.
-If this LED fails to turn on refer to "Troubleshooting" on page A-1.

-Note: The RJ-45 port on the access point supports auto=MDI/MDI-X operation, so you can use either straight-through or crossover cable to connect to switches or PCs.

-- 7. Position the Antennas Each antenna emits a radiation pattern that is toroidal (doughnut shaped), with the coverage extending most in the direction perpendicular to the antenna.
+If this LED fails to turn on refer to "Troubleshooting" on page A-1. - Note: The RJ-45 port on the access point uses an MDI pin configuration, so you must use straight-through cable for network connections to switches that only have MDI-X ports, and crossover cable for network connections to PCs, servers or other devices that only have MDI ports.
+However, if the connected device supports auto-MDI/MDI-X operation, you can use either straight-through or crossover cable. - 6.
+Position the Antennas Each antenna emits a radiation pattern that is toroidal (doughnut shaped), with the coverage extending most in the direction perpendicular to the antenna.
 Therefore, the antennas should be oriented so that the radio coverage pattern fills the intended horizontal space.
 Also, the diversity antennas should both be positioned along the same axes, providing the same coverage area.
 For example, if the access point is mounted on a horizontal surface, both antennas should be positioned pointing vertically up to provide optimum coverage. - Connect the Console Port Connect the console cable (included) to the RS-232 console port for accessing the command-line interface.
-You can manage the access point using the console port (Chapter 6), the web interface (Chapter 5), or SNMP management software such as SMC's EliteView.
+You can manage the access point using the console port (Chapter 6), the web interface (Chapter 5), or SNMP management software such as HP's OpenView.